 Amy is an occupational therapist who has worked for the NHS for over 10 years.
 She started volunteering at the age of 16, and is passionate about the difference volunteers can make to people’s lives.
 Amy loves being in the countryside and has a variety of hobbies including music, and chasing her house rabbit away from electric wires!

-Natalie Wheeler – Project Coordinator (Buddy Scheme) and Office Manager
+Natalie Wheeler – Project Manager

 Work based volunteers